microsoft/DSCEA/docs/pages/mydoc/mydoc_psgallery_download.md

 [https://www.powershellgallery.com/packages/DSCEA](https://www.powershellgallery.com/packages/DSCEA)

-To download the module, use the Save-Module function and copy the module files to C:\Program Files\WindowsPowerShell\Modules or any other location defined in the PSModulePath variable on the management system.
+Copy the module files to C:\Program Files\WindowsPowerShell\Modules or any other location defined in the PSModulePath variable on your management system.